MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 [This article is pre-release documentation and is subject to change.]

-Connecting your SAP system to the Power Platform will extend its functionality and allow you to get more value out of your investment.
+Connecting your SAP system to Microsoft Power Platform will extend its functionality and allow you to get more value out of your investment.

-The public preview prebuilt SAP Integration solution is available for download.
-It incorporates Power Apps, Power Automate flows, and additional new functionalities that facilitate communication between your organization's SAP system with the Power Platform.
+The preview version of the prebuilt SAP integration solution is available for download [here](https://github.com/jongilman88/PowerPlatformSAPIntegration).
+It incorporates Power Apps, Power Automate flows, and additional new functionalities that facilitate communication between your organization's SAP system with Power Platform.

-The Power Apps custom, model-driven app runs in your browser and streamline SAP screens and data attributes onto one simple screen.
+The custom model-driven app runs in your browser and streamline SAP screens and data attributes onto one simple screen.
 In the template apps, users will be able complete tasks faster.
 Behind the scenes, Power Automate flows automate the business rules ensuring better data accuracy.

 ## What does the user interface look like?

-On the surface, you will see a custom, model-driven app that runs in your browser.
+On the surface, you will see a custom model-driven app that runs in your browser.

 Here is the Purchase Orders template in the Purchasing module
     :::image type="content" source="media/prebuilt-solution/purchase-orders.png" alt-text="Power App display of sales order page that is part of the sales module.":::

 ## How is it organized?

-All of the screens and data attributes from SAP are streamlined onto one screen in Power Apps.
+All of the screens and data attributes from SAP are streamlined onto one screen in the app.

 Four key business processes in SAP ERP are organized into modules that contain accessible Power Apps templates.
 The templates enable users to perform standard workflow functions such as Search, Create, Change, or Display.

-For public preview, the main focus will be testing the Order to Cash and Procure to Pay business processes.
+In preview, the main focus will be testing the Order to Cash and Procure to Pay business processes.

 ### Order to Cash